UBC-Thunderbots/Software/docs/architecture-and-design.md

 ![Visualizer Diagram](images/visualizer_diagram.svg)

 ## Inter-thread Communication
 The `VisualizerWrapper` needs to communicate with the [QApplication](https://doc.qt.io/qt-5/qapplication.html) and `Visualizer Widget` running in its separate thread in order to trigger events like drawing when new data is received.
 In order to do this, the `VisualizerWrapper` and `Visualizer Widget` use our `ThreadsafeBuffer` class to communicate.
 The `VisualizerWrapper` pushes data into the buffers, and the `Visualizer Widget` pops the data in a `Producer -> Consumer` pattern.
-This means the `Visualizer Widget` can handle data at its own rate, indepdendent from the `VisualizerWrapper`.
+This means the `Visualizer Widget` can handle data at its own rate, independent from the `VisualizerWrapper`.

 In some rare cases, we use the [Qt MetaObject](https://doc.qt.io/qt-5/moc.html) system to send signals to trigger functions in the Qt thread in a thread-safe way.
 This is further documented in the code.